Britain's Prince William, in Jerusalem, honors Holocaust victims, meets Netanyahu

 Britain captured Palestine from the Ottoman empire in 1917 during World War One and administered the territory under international mandate until 1948, pulling out a day before Israel declared independence.

 The trip is at the behest of the British government.
-Until now it had been British policy not to make an official royal visit until the Israeli-Palestinian conflict is resolved.
+Until now it had been British policy not to make an official royal visit until the Israeli-Palestinian conflict was resolved.